 11. Drive up A Mountain

-Driving up A Mountain, a 2897 peak just SW of downtown, would not necessarily be tops on my list of fun freebies in Tucson, however, it’s a great option for those not able to make the intense trek up Tumanoc Hill.
-Officially named Sentinel Peak, the mountain got its’ nickname in 1910 when students from the University of Arizona used basalt rock to construct a 160 foot “A” on the rock.
+Driving up A Mountain, a 2897 foot peak just SW of downtown, would not necessarily be tops on my list of fun freebies in Tucson.
+However, it’s a great option for those not able to complete the intense trek up Tumanoc Hill.
+Officially named Sentinel Peak, the mountain got its’ nickname in 1910 when University of Arizona students used basalt rock to construct a 160 foot “A” on the rock.
 The drive to the peak offers some pretty nice views of the city and surrounding mountains.
 As mentioned above, the views are particularly mesmerizing at sunset.

-How to get here: The drive begins near 1000 S Sentinel Peak Rd Tucson, AZ 85745 (a bit hard to find the road due to the poor signage).
+How to get here: The drive begins near 1000 S Sentinel Peak Rd Tucson, AZ 85745.
+Note it’s a bit hard to find the road due to the poor signage).

 12. Tour the Mission San Xavier del Bac

-The mission is open daily from 7am-5pm for self guided tours, except when weddings and other special events are in session.
-There is also a gift shop on-site, which is open from 8-5.
+The mission is open daily from 9am-4pm for self guided tours, except when weddings, mass, and other special events are in session.
+There is also a gift shop on-site.
 The inside is very extravagant with ornate decor, gorgeous murals, and unique statues and carvings from the 17th century.
-It really is an amazing place to check out, particularly if you are interested in old architecture or churches in general.
+It really is an amazing place to check out, particularly if you are interested in old architecture or churches.

-Tip: Since you are already heading out in the same direction, I recommend planning a visit to Madera Canyon, one of the best places to hike in Southern Arizona.
+Tip: While in the vicinity, I recommend planning a visit to Madera Canyon, one of the best places to hike in Southern Arizona.
 This canyon is located at a higher altitude than Tucson, and thus, offers cooler temperatures year-round and more lush surroundings.
 Fall foliage is great and it is considered one of the state’s best sites for birdwatching.

 How to get here: The Mission is located at 1950 W San Xavier Rd, Tucson, AZ 85746.
 Parking is free.